fenok/react-router-typesafe-routes/README.md

 // { foo?: number }
 const queryParams = myRoute.parseQuery(useLocation());
-// { foo?: string }
+// { foo: string }
 const commaQueryParams = myCommaRoute.parseQuery(useLocation());
 ```

 On parse, if some value can't be transformed, an error will be thrown.
-Since the transformers have to accept and store `undefined`, it shouldn't normally happen.
+It shouldn't normally happen, because the transformers have to both accept and store the value as `undefined`, and such predefined transformers never throw.

 #### Caveats

--   If you are writing a custom transformer, make sure that it doesn't throw.
+-   If you are writing a custom transformer for query, make sure that it doesn't throw.
 This way, you would be able to parse any query safely.
 The easiest way to achieve that is to use the `optional` helper, like the built-in transformers do.

 -   `query-string` technically always lets you store nulls inside arrays, but they get converted to empty strings with certain array formats.
 It's quite tedious to type, and I doubt that anyone needs this.